How to Choose a Hotel when Traveling: 10 Questions

 At this point, you should have a decent amount of options available to you.
 It’s still overwhelming, but at least these hotels meet the bare minimum

 Take your time to look through any available pictures of the hotel.
 Some of them will resonate with you based on style or comfort.
 Trust your gut – if your gut is telling you no, then follow that.
 Hotels can make or break your vacation, so if you’re already worried about it, don’t do it.
-That’ll give you an idea of the type of hotel you’re looking for during the trip.
-(More on this below!)
+This is also why I no longer book AirBnB’s.
+Too many horror stories for me to gamble on my vacation.
+Not to mention the two trips they ruined for me.

 What are the pictures saying?